tozti/tozti-gulp/README.md

 ```

 ## Installing `tozti-gulp` globally.

+**Warning: the following has not yet been tested thoroughly, and should not be used in production right now.**

 As this package and its dependencies are quite heavy, you might not want to add a copy of them to each of your tozti extensions.
 One way to avoid this by installing this package globally (using the `-g` flag), and then link that global instance in each of the extensions you are working on.